quetz23/Financial-Modeling/README.md

 DAOs for stock screener fields

-Models for stock screener fields
+Models (getters and setters) for stock screener fields

 Controllers for stock screener fields